Li Auto Inc. (LI) Shares Up Despite Recent Market Volatility

 LI’s Market Performance

-LI stock saw a decrease of 2.51% in the past week, with a monthly decline of -7.68% and a quarterly a decrease of 11.80%.
-The volatility ratio for the week is 4.88%, and the volatility levels for the last 30 days are 4.13% for Li Auto Inc. (LI).
-The simple moving average for the last 20 days is -1.79% for LI stock, with a simple moving average of -10.56% for the last 200 days.
+The stock of Li Auto Inc. (LI) has seen a 7.83% increase in the past week, with a 0.04% rise in the past month, and a 17.79% gain in the past quarter.
+The volatility ratio for the week is 4.62%, and the volatility levels for the past 30 days are at 4.14% for LI.
+The simple moving average for the last 20 days is 2.43% for LI stock, with a simple moving average of -7.04% for the last 200 days.

 Analysts’ Opinion of LI